Boundary Point-Mack-Wawiag-Falls Chain Canoe Trip Length: 6-8 Days

 Permit Required: RABC permit and Boundary Point entry permit

-Calling all adventure seekers.
+Calling all adventure seekers to the Boundary Point-Mack-Wawiag-Falls Chain Canoe Trip.
 Those of you that are experienced in the wilderness and want a bit of a challenge, this is the trip for you.
 But you better be able to commit 6 days or more to the trip, because this will take you a bit longer.
 If this sounds like you, read on and see what you’ll encounter on this route.

 Just like most other Quetico trips through Seagull Outfitters, you’ll want to utilize our head start tow launch to Hook Island, continue to the Ranger Station in Cache Bay and get your paperwork taken care of and then continue toward Silver Falls.
 After you come across the Silver Falls portage and enter into Saganagons Lake, you will start paddling northeast.
 Your first night’s campsite will most likely be one of the many islands toward the north central section of the lake before you head up into some of the more remote areas of the Park.